cargo-limit/cargo-limit/README.md

 }
 ```

 Theoretically this can be used for any text editor or IDE, especially if it supports client/server communication.
-To do that you need a **wrapper app/script** that parses the `locations` and gives them to the text editor or IDE client.
+To do that you need a **wrapper app/script** that parses the `files` and gives them to the text editor or IDE client.

 <details>
 <summary><b>💡 Example: Gedit! 👁️</b></summary>